MeHAF Community Advisory Committee

 Rebecca Matusovich, MPPM

-Becca Matusovich is the founding Executive Director of the Partnership for Children’s Oral Health.
-Her 25-year career in public service includes work in education, substance abuse prevention, chronic disease, public health infrastructure, refugee & immigrant health, child welfare, and community engagement.
+Becca Matusovich (she/her) is the founding Executive Director of the Children's Oral Health Network of Maine.
+Her 30+-year career in public service includes work in education, substance abuse prevention, chronic disease, public health infrastructure, refugee & immigrant health, child welfare, and community engagement.
 Becca brings a deep passion for improving the systems that serve Maine children and families, and she has extensive experience in catalyzing complex system change and forging partnerships with a common vision.
 Her state government posts include Prevention Team Manager for the Office of Substance Abuse, Chronic Disease Division Director at Maine Center for Disease Control and the Maine CDC’s first Cumberland District Public Health Liaison, and she spent several years as a Policy Associate at the Cutler Institute within USM’s Muskie School for Public Service prior to her current position.
 While crossing sectors and disciplines in many ways over the years, her work has always gravitated around a core interest in health equity and systems thinking.

 Kenney Miller